Why Former Athletes Can't Lose Weight With the Same Workouts

 Can I still build muscle after 40?

-Yes — but not the way you used to.
+Yes.
+Just not the way you used to.

 Why do I gain weight so easily now compared to my 20s?

-Three mechanisms are working against you simultaneously:
+Three things are working against you at the same time.

 What should I do differently?